 In the summer, when the heat is sizzling, it’s tempting for kids to spend more time than usual watching TV, using a computer, or playing games on their smartphones.
 To help ease the effects of digital eyestrain, Dr. Leon Kubicki suggests following the 20-20-20 rule: Every 20 minutes, take 20 seconds to look at something at least 20 feet away.
 It’s a great way to counteract the effects of Computer Vision Syndrome and let the eyes rest.

 This summer, however you choose to beat the heat, don’t forget to protect your vision and keep your eyes strong and healthy.
-The Excel Eyecare Professionals is always here to help if you have any questions.
+The Eyecare of Palatine is always here to help if you have any questions.

 Have a great summer!